 - contagion: the way they operate to influence behaviours and attitudes

 Most of us recognize that smoking and drinking behaviours are influenced by group standards.
 But such thinking is relatively new for obesity – still so often thought of as an individual’s moral failing or clinical condition.

 Interested in learning more about social networks and contagion?
-Fowler and Christakis have written a new book: Connected: The Surprising Power of Social Networks and How They Shape Our Lives.
+Fowler and Christakis have written Connected: The Surprising Power of Social Networks and How They Shape Our Lives.

 - Chocolate-Covered Bacon – and Other Ways To Alter Your Brain Chemistry

 - How To Stare Down That Plate of Chocolate Chip Cookies